0xPolygon/polygon-docs/docs/zkEVM/specifications/pil/filling-polynomials.md

 In this document, we are going to use **Javascript** and **pilcom** to generate a specific execution trace for a given PIL.

-To do so, we are going to use the execution trace of a program previously discussed in the [Connection Arguments](connection-arguments.md) section.
+To do so, we are going to use the execution trace of a program previously discussed in the [Connection arguments](connection-arguments.md) section.

 We will also use the **pil-stark** library, which is a utility that provides a framework for setup, generation and verification of proofs.
 It uses an FGL class which mimics a finite field, and it is required by some functions that provide the **pilcom** package.

-## Execute Code
+## Execute code

 First of all, under the scope of an asynchronous function called `execute`, we parse the provided PIL code (which is, in our case, `main.pil`) into a **Javascript** object using the `compile` function of **pilcom**.